sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 ## Example

 Here is the complete code to deploy and call contract `Demo`.
-Notice that we put the tx building logic in the contract as regular methods, i.e., withut decorator `@method`.
+Notice that we put the tx building logic in the contract as regular methods, i.e., without decorator `@method`.

 ```ts
 export class Demo extends SmartContract {